 Hey there!
 My name is Vilim, I’ve been creating 3D models and pixel art since 2014.
-I learnt modeling in Blender and first started creating Minecraft models for the Placeable Items mod.
-Since then, I’ve worked with numerous Minecraft servers and Minecraft Marketplace partners including BlockWorks, Gamemode One and Spark Squared, where I am currently employed.
+I learnt modeling in Blender and first started designing Minecraft models for the Placeable Items mod.
+Since then, I’ve worked with numerous Minecraft servers and Minecraft Marketplace partners including BlockWorks, Gamemode One and Spark Squared, where I currently work as the lead artist.
 In 2019, I decided to make a series of tips on Twitter for Minecraft modelers and texture artists.
 I was motivated both by the wish to spread my knowledge and the fact that I didn’t have an easy time developing this skill due to the lack of resources on the topic.
 The response was overwhelmingly positive, which is why I continued the series until I covered all the topics I wanted to in this format.
 I hope you enjoy these and find them helpful!

 0 – Software Choice